This post explains where to stay while visiting Prague, particularly for your first visit.

 This might be one of the best places to stop for a drink.
 Letná Park is home to one of the best summer beer gardens in the city.

-Whether you’re looking for affordable accommodations or you just want to enjoy some well-priced shopping or restaurants, some districts are going to be more budget-friendly than others.
+Whether you’re looking for the cheapest hotel in Prague or you just want to enjoy some well-priced shopping or restaurants, some districts are going to be more budget-friendly than others.

 This list provides a few different districts where you can find budget hotels, affordable food, and great places to shop.